Last updated on May 12th, 2022 at 11:48 am

-The house of San Stefano was built on the hill just north of Benitses, in 1782, by a member of the great Venetian Giustiniani family, on the site of an older house destroyed by an earthquake- so the new one was built on rock!
+The house of San Stefano was built on the hill just north of Benitses, in 1782, by a member of the great Venetian Giustiniani family, on the site of an older house destroyed by an earthquake- so the new manor was built on a rock!

-The house was the centre of a large estate, and took its name from the private chapel of San Stefano, which is built on the same rock as the house.
+The house was the center of a large estate and took its name from the private chapel of San Stefano, which is built on the same rock as the manor.

 San Stefano and the farm passed by marriage into the Flamburiari family, and more recently was given as a dowry when Lily Flamburiari (the current owners’ grandmother) married Petros Manessis.

-It has a unique place in History of Corfu as the visitors’ books show.
+It has a unique place in the History of Corfu as the visitors’ books show.

 Amongst them was Elizabeth of Austria and Kaiser Wilhelm 2nd, a photo on the landing is a gift from Queen Alexandra.